A dramatic year for Air Freight

 It can be seen that depending on the region, the results may differ.
 For example, in Africa, no international FTKs (freight tonne kilometres) have been contracted.
 But this region will experience better growth thanks to Asia's investment: airfreight volumes were sustained.

-“While these are easing, there is little relief in that good news, as we are in unknown territory with respect to the eventual impact of the coronavirus on the global economy.
-With all the restrictions being put in place, it will certainly drag on economic growth, and for sure, 2020 will be another challenging year for the air cargo business.”
-Alexandre de Juniac, Iata’s director general and chief executive officer
+"While these are easing, there is little relief in that good news, as we are in unknown territory with respect to the eventual impact of the coronavirus on the global economy.
+With all the restrictions being put in place, it will certainly drag on economic growth, and for sure, 2020 will be another challenging year for the air cargo business."
+Says Alexandre de Juniac, Iata's Director General and CEO.

 The European market were impacted by changes to the European agreements.
 Brexit, approved by the British, disfavoured the flow of trade.
 Indeed, this break accompanied by less efficient activity in Germany caused that fall.